STUDY JAPANESE ONLINE WITH NATIVES HERE

 Tokoroten is a noodle made from agarophyte algae and has been consumed by the Japanese for over a thousand years.
 Tokoroten is believed to have been introduced to Japan by China during the Nara period, it was widely consumed in the Edo region.

-Originally noodles were simply made by boiling "tengusa" and served to eat on the spot.
+Originally, the pasta was simply made by boiling tengusa and served to eat right away.
 Through freezing, the emergence of kanten, jelly or agar-agar was discovered.
-Its firm resistance gave rise to pasta tokoroten.
+Its firm consistency gave rise to tokoroten noodles.

 Tokoroten can be consumed hot or cold.
 As pasta it is best eaten with a mixture of vinegar and soy sauce, sometimes with nori, pepper and sesame.
 In the Kansai region, tokoroten is consumed as a dessert with kuromitsu.